adlnet/CATAPULT/docs/cts/index.markdown

   browse, or review.
 - **Waive Button:** Clicking this button will issue a ["Waived" statement](https://github.com/AICC/CMI-5_Spec_Current/blob/quartz/cmi5_spec.md#937-waived) for the AU.
-A drop-down menu will open, so you may select a [reason](https://github.com/AICC/CMI-5_Spec_Current/blob/quartz/cmi5_spec.md#9552-reason) for waiving the AU:
+A drop-down menu will open, so that you may select a [reason](https://github.com/AICC/CMI-5_Spec_Current/blob/quartz/cmi5_spec.md#9552-reason) for waiving the AU:
   "Tested Out", "Equivalent AU", "Equivalent Outside Activity", or "Administrative". *Note: waiving an AU does not affect its conformance test result.
 You must still launch the AU and satisfy its moveOn criteria to get a